 I am very happy to welcome Daria Gangardt back in my group.
 We worked together last summer for a short but successful summer project.
 Now Daria is starting her PhD.
 I’m honored we can be part together of the next … Continue reading

 Congratulations to my Master’s students that graduate this year: Abdullah Aziz and Julian Chan from the University of Birmingham, and Beatrice Basset from the University of Lyon.
 Well done all, and good luck with your future adventures.

 Two close collaborators will be visiting my group this winter.
 Vijay Varma, postdoc at Caltech and expert of numerical relativity surrogate models, will be here on October 7-11.
 Get ready for his talk “Binary black hole simulations: from supercomputers to … Continue reading

 I am very excited to welcome Matthew Mould in my research group.
 Matt is starting his Ph.D. with me in Birmingham.
 We already have too many ideas…

-This summer I’m having the honor to work with two incredible undergraduate research students.
+This summer I’ll be working with two undergraduate research students.
 Luca Reali is finishing his master at my alma mater (University of Milan, Italy) and is visiting Birmingham with a scholarship from the HPC Europa 3 cluster.
 Daria Gangardt just … Continue reading